Unity-Technologies/com.unity.multiplayer.docs/releases/transport/transport-2-0-0.md

 - Fixed Websockets sending ping messages when the `HeartbeatsTimeout` parameter is disabled (set to `0`).
 - Fixed an issue with secure WebSockets where a connection would fail to be established if the end of the TLS handshake and beginning of the WebSocket handshake arrived in the same message.
-- It is now possible to pass certificates larger than 4KB to `WithSecureClientParameters` and `WithSecureServerParameters` from `NetworkSettings`.
+- it's now possible to pass certificates larger than 4KB to `WithSecureClientParameters` and `WithSecureServerParameters` from `NetworkSettings`.
 - Fixed an issue where if one end of a reliable pipeline stopped sending any traffic and its latest ACK message was lost, then the other end would stall.

 ## [2.0.0-exp.7] - 2022-09-29

 ### New features

-- It is now possible to obtain `RelayAllocationId`, `RelayConnectionData`, and `RelayHMACKey` structures from byte arrays using their static `FromByteArray` method.
+- it's now possible to obtain `RelayAllocationId`, `RelayConnectionData`, and `RelayHMACKey` structures from byte arrays using their static `FromByteArray` method.
 - A new constructor for `RelayServerData` is now provided with argument types that better match those available in the models returned by the Relay SDK.
 The "RelayPing" sample has been updated to use this constructor.
 - New constructors for `RelayServerData` are now provided with argument types that better match those available in the models returned by the Relay SDK.
 The "RelayPing" sample has been updated to use them constructor.
 - `NetworkSettings` now has a `IsCreated` property which can be used to check if it's been disposed of or not.